Tag Archives: metrics

 Dashboards, Metrics & Health

-So, do you have an altimeter on the dashboard of your car to gauge your altitude?”
-In my last blog post I discussed how metrics need to fit the thing being measured and how a one-metric-fits-all or one-metric-says-it-all approach can … Continue reading
+In my last blog post I discussed how metrics need to fit the thing being measured and how a one-metric-fits-all or one-metric-says-it-all approach can be misleading.

 Share